Gladoodles/hackthebox_machines/completed/linux/nibbles.md

 **Severity**: Critical

-**Steps to reproduce the attack**: Enumeration was performed using NMAP to discover the web service running on port 80.
+**Steps to reproduce the attack**: Enumeration was performed using NMAP to discover the web service running on port 80, then a manual review of the page source revealed the /nibbleblog directory.
+Knowing this, additional web directory brute forcing was done using dirbuster to reveal the admin.php log in page.
+After a few attempts of guessing the password, it was possible to log in and run the exploit necessary to obtain a reverse shell into the machine.

+Privilege escalation was then undertaken by exploiting the monitor.sh script by inserting a command to create another reverse shell connection, but this time with elevated privileges as the script could be run as sudo without requiring a password.

 ## 2.0 - ENUMERATION
 | **IP ADDRESS** | **OPEN PORTS** |